-2024 BUDGET
+2025 BUDGET

-The 2024 Budget has been designed to help fulfill the District's Mission to provide high quality water along with courteous and responsive service at the most reasonable cost to our customers.
+The 2025 Budget has been designed to help fulfill the District's Mission to provide high quality water along with courteous and responsive service at the most reasonable cost to our customers.
 The Budget is intended to support the priorities and policies of the Board of Directors as reflected in the District's Mission Statement and serve as a policy document, a financial plan, a communications device, and an operations guide.
-It provides a comprehensive summary of District activities and capital improvement projects proposed for the year ending December 31, 2024.
-The District is embarking on its District's 100th year of service to the community, which comes with significant challenges.
+It provides a comprehensive summary of District activities and capital improvement projects proposed for the year ending December 31, 2025.
+The District embarked on its 100th year of service to the community, which comes with significant challenges.
 Continued prudent planning of the District is paramount in positioning the District to handle these challenges long into the future.